great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/how_to_create_and_edit_expectations_with_instant_feedback_from_a_sample_batch_of_data.md

 :::info Data Contexts and persisting data

 If you're using an Ephemeral Data Context, your configurations will not persist beyond the current Python session.
 However, if you're using a Filesystem or Cloud Data Context, they do persist.
-The `get_context()` method returns the first Cloud or Filesystem Data Context if it can find.
+The `get_context()` method returns the first Cloud or Filesystem Data Context it can find.
 If a Cloud or Filesystem Data Context has not be configured or cannot be found, it provides an Ephemeral Data Context.
 For more information about the `get_context()` method, see [How to quickly instantiate a Data Context](/docs/guides/setup/configuring_data_contexts/instantiating_data_contexts/how_to_quickly_instantiate_a_data_context).

 :::

 ### 2. Use an existing Data Asset to create a Batch Request

-Add the following method to retrieve a previously configured Data Asset from the Data Context you initialized and create a Batch Request to identify the Batch of data within the Data Asset that you'll use to validate your Expectations:
+Add the following method to retrieve a previously configured Data Asset from the Data Context you initialized and create a Batch Request to identify the Batch of data that you'll use to validate your Expectations:

 ```python name="tests/integration/docusaurus/validation/validator/how_to_create_and_edit_expectations_with_instant_feedback_fluent.py get_data_asset_and_build_batch_request"
 ```

 :::info Limit the Batches returned by a Batch Request

-You can provide a dictionary as the `options` parameter to limit the Batches returned by a Batch Request.
+You can provide a dictionary as the `options` parameter of `build_batch_request()` to limit the Batches returned by a Batch Request.
 If you leave the `options` parameter empty, your Batch Request will include all the Batches configured in the corresponding Data Asset.
 For more information about Batch Requests, see [How to request data from a Data Asset](/docs/guides/connecting_to_your_data/fluent/batch_requests/how_to_request_data_from_a_data_asset).

 :::

 :::caution Batch Requests and Datasources built with the advanced block-config method

-If you are working with a Datasource that was created using the advanced block-config method, you will need to build your Batch Request differently than was demonstrated above.
-For more information, please see our guide on [how to get one or more batches from a Datasource configured with the block-config method](/docs/guides/connecting_to_your_data/how_to_get_one_or_more_batches_of_data_from_a_configured_datasource).
+If you are working with a Datasource that was created using the advanced block-config method, you will need to build your Batch Request differently than was demonstrated earlier.
+For more information, please see our guide on [How to get one or more batches from a Datasource configured with the block-config method](/docs/guides/connecting_to_your_data/how_to_get_one_or_more_batches_of_data_from_a_configured_datasource).

 :::

 ### 3. Create a Validator

 We will use a Validator to interactively create our Expectations.
 To do this, a Validator needs two parameters.
-One parameter indicates the Batch containing data that is used to validate the Expectations.
-The other provides a name for the combined list of Expectations should we decide to save them for future use.
+One parameter indicates the Batch containing data that is used to Validate the Expectations.
+The other provides a name for the combined list of Expectations we create.

 ```python name="tests/integration/docusaurus/validation/validator/how_to_create_and_edit_expectations_with_instant_feedback_fluent.py get_validator_and_inspect_data"
 ```